zauberware/humhub-weather-module/README.md

 This module attaches a simple weather widget in the dashboard's sidebar.
 It get's is data from <https://openweathermap.org/api>.
 You have to obtain an ApiKey first.

 As an admin you can define the location from where you want to show the current weather.
 You can also choose Kelvin or Fahrenheit for displaying the temperature.
+The title color in the widget is getting set by less variable `@primary` for that theme.

 ## Dependencies